spacemeshos/protocol/hare/README.md

 #### Safe Value Proof (SVP)
 The SVP is used to prove a proposal sent by the leader.
 There are two types of SVP proofs, both consist of f+1 status messages:
-Type A - assumes that no honest participant has commited to a set yet.
-In that case, any proposal is valid and we validate it by cheking the validity of the status messages which are provable by the pre-round messages.
+Type A - assumes that no honest participant has committed to a set yet.
+In that case, any proposal is valid and we validate it by checking the validity of the status messages which are provable by the pre-round messages.
-Type B - assumes an honest has already commited.
+Type B - assumes an honest has already committed.
 From this moment, we know there is a certificate (the Commit Certificate) we should consider.
 We must Validate the certificate and check that the certificate is at least not older than the last certificate we know of.

 ---